The gaming industry thrives thanks to technological advances in hardware, processing power, and visuals.

 Ambient occlusion is a technology that calculates and estimates the appropriate brightness in the in-game lighting, bringing players closer to reality in the simulated environment.
 Various types of ambient occlusion have been developed throughout the years, alongside advanced graphics cards.

 While more occlusion methods such as Ray Tracing will inevitably emerge, it’s important to keep in mind that ambient occlusion isn’t the only way to make your game look closer to reality.
-Still, it’s a intricate and fascinating technique that undoubtedly enhances both games and movies.
+Still, it’s an intricate and captivating technique that undoubtedly improves both games and movies.